JustChickNugget/AutoWDM/README.md

 ---

-If Fortnite is running but WDM isn't running - WDM is starting
+If Fortnite is running and WDM isn't - WDM starts

-If Fortnite isn't running but WDM is running -  WDM is closing
+If Fortnite isn't running and WDM is -  WDM closes

-If Fortnite isn't running and WDM isn't running - nothing happens
+If Fortnite and WDM isn't running or running - nothing happens

 ---